Important:

 It’s important that you have the vaccinations you need to keep you safe and to minimise the risk of infections.
 We offer a number of vaccinations at our surgery.
 Your GP will be able to let you know what vaccinations you need.
 You can also find more information about vaccinations and when to have them on the NHS vaccination schedule.

-• residents in a care home for older adults
+• People living in a care home for older people

 As we have not been commissioned to provide Covid Vaccinations to young people who are aged 5 to 17, other local clinics, or schools will be offering these.
 We will post these on our website and Facebook page when we are notified.